Hurts, Eagles pound Giants early, coast to NFC title game

 Gainwell finished with 112 yards on 12 carries, including a late 35-yard touchdown.
 Sanders had 17 rushes for 90 yards.

-Coach Brian Daboll’s Giants were discombobulated from the start.
-The Giants played nothing like the team that beat the Minnesota Vikings 31-24 last week for their first postseason win since their Super Bowl victory under Tom Coughlin 11 years ago.
+Coach Brian Daboll’s Giants were discombobulated from the start and looked nothing like the team that beat the Minnesota Vikings 31-24 last week for their first postseason win since their Super Bowl victory under Tom Coughlin 11 years ago.

 Matt Brieda had an 8-yard TD run for the Giants in the third quarter.
 Daniel Jones was 15 of 27 for 135 yards and a pick.